 Manson is celebrated.
 And he should be in the dustbin of history.

-Although many compare Manson to Adolph Hitler or modern-day terrorists, experts say he never had the intellect or the persuasive power to truly recruit the numbers needed to tilt culture.
+"We have developed a very dysfunctional and perverse segment of culture, which focuses on violence and the unstable evil fools who undertake it," continues Levin.
+"Manson is celebrated.
+And he should be in the dustbin of history."Although many compare Manson to Adolph Hitler or modern-day terrorists, experts say he never had the intellect or the persuasive power to truly recruit the numbers needed to tilt culture.
 "Charlie could never make an entire nation follow him," says Guinn.
 "But he sure could make an entire nation aware of him.
 That's a major difference."